oicr-gsi/cbioportal_tools/src/README.md

   -s , --study-id       This is the cancer study ID, a unique string.
 Please
                         use the format gene_lab_year. e.g.brca_gsi_2019 or
                         mixed_tgl_2020
-  -o , --study-output-folder
-                        The folder you want to export this generated data_samples.txt file to.
-Generally this will be the main folder of the study being generated.
-If left blank this will generate it wherever you run the script from.
 ```

 For example: